Why life is hot: Results

 \subsection{Steady-State Current}

-Finally, we seek to answer the question of why Nature maintains $\Delta G$ for nucleoside triphosphate hydrolysis at such a large value.
+Finally, we answer the question why Nature maintains the reservoir concentrations of nucleoside triphosphates so far from their equilibrium values, i.e.~$-\Delta G$ at such a high value.
 To do so, we return to the steady state current, Eq.~(\ref{eq:steadystatecurrent}).
-The rate $k^{\rm s}$ is the difference between the product of the `anticlockwise rates', $k_{21}k_{32}k_{13}$, and the product of the `clockwise rates', $k_{12}k_{23}k_{31}$
+The rate $k^\text{s}$ is the difference between the product of the `anticlockwise rates', $k_{21}k_{32}k_{13}$, and the product of the `clockwise rates', $k_{12}k_{23}k_{31}$

 normalized by